heray1990/AlgorithmVisualization/README.md

 ![shell_sort](https://raw.githubusercontent.com/heray1990/AlgorithmVisualization/master/images/shell_sort.png)

-> Figure is taken from [*The Art of Computer Programming: Volume 3*](https://www.amazon.com/Art-Computer-Programming-Sorting-Searching/dp/0201896850/ref=sr_1_8?ie=UTF8&qid=1475027745&sr=8-8&keywords=The+art+of+Computer+Programming) (page 84 Table 3).
+> This figure is a duplicate of a table from [*The Art of Computer Programming: Volume 3*](https://www.amazon.com/Art-Computer-Programming-Sorting-Searching/dp/0201896850/ref=sr_1_8?ie=UTF8&qid=1475027745&sr=8-8&keywords=The+art+of+Computer+Programming) (page 84 Table 3).

 Shell Sort is also known as the "diminishing increment sort".
 It uses [Insertion Sort](https://github.com/heray1990/AlgorithmVisualization#insertion-sort) on the large interval of elements to sort.
 Then the interval of sorting keeps on decreasing in a sequence until the interval reaches 1.
 These intervals are known as **gap sequence** (**increment sequence**).
-Shell’s original gap sequence: **N/2, N/4, …, 1** (repeatedly divide by 2), but _any_ sequence can be use, so long as the last gap equals 1. [*The Art of Computer Programming: Volume 3*](https://www.amazon.com/Art-Computer-Programming-Sorting-Searching/dp/0201896850/ref=sr_1_8?ie=UTF8&qid=1475027745&sr=8-8&keywords=The+art+of+Computer+Programming) (page 85) made a detailed description for choosing a good sequence of increments for use in Shell Sort.
+Shell’s original gap sequence: **N/2, N/4, …, 1** (repeatedly divide by 2), but _any_ sequence can be use, so long as the last gap equals 1. [*The Art of Computer Programming: Volume 3*](https://www.amazon.com/Art-Computer-Programming-Sorting-Searching/dp/0201896850/ref=sr_1_8?ie=UTF8&qid=1475027745&sr=8-8&keywords=The+art+of+Computer+Programming) (page 85) made a detailed description for how to choose a good sequence of increments for use in Shell Sort.

 ```
 SHELL-SORT(A)